Why choose this course

 There may be opportunities to acquire valuable European experience by working or conducting research abroad during your degree or shortly afterwards.
 It is possible to do this in the summer period with an Erasmus+ grant working on your dissertation or as a recent graduate.
 In order to qualify your Erasmus+ traineeship must be a minimum of two months.

-Our MSc in Public Affairs is a great stepping stone in your career development, whatever your plans.
+Whatever your plans are, our MSc in Public Affairs is a great stepping stone in your career development.

 Students from our Department of Politics have gone on to a wide range of employment choices.
 These include working for international organisations, national and local government, lobby groups and non-governmental organisations, as well as private businesses and media organisations.